Required Information to complete a student registration

 To complete the registration forms for the

-2020-2021 school year online click here for our online registration portal.
+2020-2021 or the 2021-2022 school year click here for our online registration portal.
 If your child already goes to school in the district you can update your information inside your powerschool parent portal.

 Due to the Covid-19 we will be collecting the required documentation below via email at JMOORE2@hatboro-horsham.org

 Lease Agreement, Settlement Papers or Deed to Property;